tessercat/pbx-docs/client.md

 the navbar and modal dialog
 with arbitrary HTML elements
 couple controllers
-(like the Peer)
-to the Picnic CSS library,
+to the Picnic CSS library.
-but it's not too painful,
-and I don't see a way to avoid it.

 # Peer